What is ABS Module, its Functions, Diagram and Symptoms?

 Symptoms of a Bad ABS Module

-The symptoms of a bad ABS module include locking wheels, ABS warning light, increased braking effort, speedometer failure, as well as an unresponsive pedal.
+The symptoms of a bad ABS module include locking wheels, an ABS warning light, increased braking effort, speedometer failure, and an unresponsive pedal.

 1. Locking Wheels